bethinkpl/bit-docs/!document_template.md

 [Optional] **Prerequisite knowledge**: comma, separated, list, of, documents, names
 ### Master aka _..._
 [Optional] **Prerequisite knowledge**: comma, separated, list, of, documents, names

+## Sources
+Provide references to knowledge sources you recommend.
+Sources diversity (books, youtube, articles, courses) is desired.
+Categorization by competence level is also desired.

 ## All custom stuff
 If you'd like to provide your own educational content of any kind (e.g. original exercices ideas), now is the best f*** time.